A call came recently while I was out of the country on vacation. I barely got cell reception, so my phone’s ringing caught me by surprise...

 I call my mother once again and get the full story.
-I ask about her needs, her financial and insurance status, and get the latest update on my dad’s condition.
+I ask about her needs, and her financial and insurance status, and get the latest update on my dad’s condition.
 I take mental notes and call my cousin soon after to confirm these things.

 It’s vital to get the input of parents’ other close friends and family members whenever emergencies arise.
 What parents say on the phone doesn’t always line up with the truth.
 It’s important to remember they might have well-intentioned, yet misguided, desires to protect their kids from the harshness of reality.
-Most omissions and lies are either coming from love or are a merely a consequence of dealing with an elderly mind.
+Most omissions and lies are either coming from love or are merely a consequence of dealing with an elderly mind.

 Assessing Immediate Needs

 Food.
 I know that my mom doesn’t drive and lives far from town, so I inquire about her nutritional needs.
 We casually talk about her appetite, food availability, and her ability to cook now that my father and brother aren’t there to help her.
 She tells me that there’s an affordable taxi service that can take her to the grocery store, that she can cook, and her appetite’s just fine.

 Bills.
 After being married for decades, people naturally take on certain roles within the relationship.
 I’d assumed that my father did all of the fiscal management for the two of them, so I’m relieved when I learn that my mom had taken over the task well before my father’s hospitalization.